Daniel6/SoftSysDubstepDucks/index.md

 <examples of working stuff here>

 This project was intended to be a learning exercise for the team to familiarize with the C language and get hands on experience.
-We accomplished the learning goals which we established at the creation of the project, those being:
+We accomplished the learning goals which we established at the creation of the project, those being to:

-*    to learn about networking in C and how messages are handled on a low level
+* learn about networking in C and how messages are handled on a low level
-*    to learn about multiprocessing in C and managing shared resources
+* learn about multiprocessing in C and managing shared resources
-*    to learn how to write clean and readable C code
+* learn how to write clean and readable C code

 So while the project was not as functional as we had hoped, it still proved to be a valuable learning experience and was successful in allowin the team to gain in depth experience in their fields of interest.